 There are heaps of ways to make our garden stand out and captivating for everyone.
 One of which is by creating hedges that will make your garden feel a lot closer to nature than the walls or wooden fences.
 So, it’s ideal if we want to get a more open and natural feel for our gardens.

-Hedges can be built using various plants, but this time we want to give a few plant and design ideas to give your garden a little bit of Mediterranean look.
+Hedges can be built using various plants, but this time we want to give a few plant and design ideas to give your garden a little bit of a Mediterranean look.
 It will make your garden hedge plants design look so pleasant to your guests and family.
 Check them out.

-One of the Mediterranean style features is a clipped garden hedge plants.
+One of the Mediterranean style features is a clipped garden of hedge plants.
 A clipped hedge can provide a clear structure and framework for the garden.
 A low clipped hedge can act as a frame for low height shrubs such as lavender and rosemary.

 Drought-tolerant plants are also good garden hedge plants to give a Mediterranean look to your garden.
 Plants such as agave, lavender, bay tree, rock rose, and other similar plants will definitely enhance the Mediterranean atmosphere on your garden.